How Much Are Most Personal Injury Settlements Worth?

 Current Lost Wages: Document missed work days and salary reductions during recovery.
 Include sick leave, vacation time used, and unpaid leave periods.

 Future Earning Capacity: Permanent disabilities that prevent returning to your previous occupation require expert economic testimony.
-Vocational rehabilitation assessments determine reduced earning potential over your working lifetime, often adding hundreds of thousands to settlement values.
+Future earning capacity may be considered when injuries affect long-term employment.

 Settlement Ranges: Average Personal Injury Compensation by Case Type